LNA/PassRuby/README.md

     `rspec/spec/string`

 This will start you off on the string section of PassRuby.
-You can do the same for any directory of your choosing.
+You can do the same for any directory you'd like.

-6. Write code in the lib directory to make each failing spec pass
+* Write code in the lib directory to make each failing spec pass.
+Check the Ruby Docks if you get stuck.
+* Have fun!

-7. Send a pull request if you'd like to contribute!
+* Send a pull request if you'd like to contribute!
 And Feedback is always welcome.